Post By RelatedRelated Post

 “From a grass health perspective, it’s probably the single most valuable thing you can do for a lawn along with mowing, watering and fertilizing,” says Ross Hawley, marketing manager for Toro.
 “Aerating leads to healthier, stronger lawns, which minimizes weeds and pest problems.”

-So how often should you aerate your yard?
 It depends on where you live, and the soil conditions of your yard.
 According to Hawley, aeration tends to be done in the spring, when the grass is coming out of winter dormancy, or in the fall, after the stress of summer and root movement.
-Aeration is more effective when there are higher levels of moisture in the ground, because you can pull deeper cores than with dry ground.
+Aeration is more effective when there are higher levels of moisture in the ground because you can pull deeper cores than with dry ground.
 It’s generally recommended that you water your lawn a day before aerating, and watering it again once the job is done.

 Aerators come in different models, some similar enough to a lawnmower that it doesn’t take long to get a feel for the equipment.
 Most aerators have simple-to-use controls and can be operated by the average property owner.
 There’s also no need to get a license to operate the equipment, but the operator should be sure they understand how to use it so they are getting the best results for their lawn.